 The She Bible

 Even fairly minor typos in early Bibles get collectors really excited.
-Take the “She Bible,” dating to 1611.
-You would think a time-traveling feminist had got hold of the book and changed God’s gender throughout.
-Instead, it’s just a misprint in the Book of Ruth, reading “she went into the city” rather than “he went into the city.
-A copy of the “She Bible” turned up at St Mary’s Parish Church in Lancashire, England, a few years ago, and was valued at over $65,000.
-Find out the 9 things you didn’t know about Eve in the Bible.
+Take the "She Bible," dating to 1611.
+You would think a time-traveling feminist had got hold of the book and changed God's gender throughout.
+Although some wish this were one of the interesting Bible facts, it's really just a misprint in the Book of Ruth, reading "she went into the city" rather than "he went into the city.
+A copy of the "She Bible" turned up at St Mary's Parish Church in Lancashire, England, a few years ago, and was valued at over $65,000.
+Find out the 9 things you didn't know about Eve in the Bible.

 The most expensive book in the world

 Sold for more than $14 million at Sotheby's in 2013, the Bay Psalm Book is easily the highest priced book in the world and it isn't even a complete Bible.
 It's a poetic English translation of psalms by leading Puritan ministers from the Massachusetts Bay Colony published in 1640, the first book ever printed in what is now the United States.
 At 47 pages, each page is worth almost $300,000.
 As an artifact of colonial America and religious history, it's practically priceless.

 Now the faithful have no excuse to leave their Scriptures at home: All 1.2 million letters of the Old Testament have been nano-printed onto the surface of the Nano Bible, a five-by-five millimeter aluminum disk.
 But since each impossibly tiny letter measures 600 nanometers, you would need an electron microscope to read it.
 It might just be easier to go to the nearest hotel and consult a Gideon's Bible.
 One of the coolest Bible facts is why there are so many Bibles in hotels.